-Are you planning on spending Mothers Day in San Francisco this year?
-Here you will discover some top places for brunch, where to take your mom shopping and other ideas to make the day extra special.
+Are you planning on spending Mother's Day in San Francisco this year?
+Here you will discover some top places for brunch, theater performances, cruises, where to take your mom shopping and other ideas to make the day extra special.

 For some of the links on this page, I receive a small commission when you purchase.
 You don't pay more when you buy through me and it gives me the chance to offer you all this great content for free!

-You will find dozens of great places to take your mom to brunch on Mother's Day.
-Some of my favorites include Mama's in North Beach, Dottie's True Blue Cafe near Union Square and Brenda's French Soul Food in the Tenderloin.
+You will find dozens of great places to take your mom to brunch on Mother's Day in San Francisco.
+Some of my favorites include Mama's in North Beach, Dottie's True Blue Cafe near Union Square and Brenda's French Soul Food near the Civic Center District.

 You can also find more elegant options such as the Cliff House or the Palace Hotel.